Alijanloo/Alijanloo/README.md

 ## What I Do
 - ⚙️ **ML Engineering** — Developing agentic chatbots and AI solutions at [Parstech](https://parstechai.com/).
 - 📚 **Research** — Keeping up with academic research in AI and machine learning.
-- 🚀 **AI Development & Data Science** — Building open-source tools in Python for automation and data analysis on spare times.
+- 🚀 **AI Development & Data Science** — Building open-source tools in Python for automation and data analysis in my spare time.

 ---